thunderbird89/esf/stories/story-shade-of-gray.md

 Except everything else about him had changed.
 The slouch was gone.
 He moved with fluid, predatory efficiency, weight balanced on the balls of his feet, every gesture precise and economical.
 His eyes swept the warehouse with systematic awareness, cataloging threats and angles with the automatic competence of someone who'd survived situations far worse than a dockside interdiction.
 The middle-management mediocrity had vanished, replaced by something that made Marisa's hindbrain recognize a dangerous predator.

 Two more figures followed him out of the van, identically equipped.
-Their visors were down, rendering their faces invisible behind smooth black surfaces.
+Their visors were down, rendering their faces invisible behind smooth black surfaces, and on these operators the lens clusters glowed with that same dim red light—twelve small points arranged in three groups of four, giving them an insect-like, almost alien appearance.
 They moved with the same unsettling precision, fluid and coordinated, as if every gesture had been calculated for maximum efficiency.

 Beside her, Marisa heard Hartfield's sharp intake of breath.

 The three ESF operators approached, and she could hear it now: a faint humming sound emanating from their equipment.
+Even without seeing their eyes behind the visors, she could feel their gaze on her and Hartfield's team—methodical, assessing, aware of everything.
 Not quite electrical, not quite mechanical, but something that made the air feel charged.
 The sound raised the hairs on her arms.

 Each of them carried rifles that were wrong in ways Marisa's eyes struggled to process.
 They were sleek and angular like the armor, but the proportions were off.
 The barrels were too thin, barely wider than her thumb, and they hummed with the same unsettling frequency as the suits.
 No visible magazines, no ejection ports, no iron sights—just smooth surfaces and subtle glowing indicators that pulsed with a soft blue light.